-MMNV34 At no time can noise generated by construction exceed the National Standard for exposure to noise in the E91 Site Safety Surveillance occupational environment of an eight-hour (8hr) Inspection Records equivalent continuous A-weighted sound pressure level of LAeq, 8h of 85 dB(A) for any employee working at a location near the CSSI.
+MMNV34 At no time can noise generated by construction exceed the National Standard for exposure to noise in the = 91 Site Safety Surveillance occupational environment of an eight-hour (8hr) Inspection Records equivalent continuous A-weighted sound pressure level of LAeq, 8h of 85 dB(A) for any employee working at a location near the CSSI.
 MMNV35 To manage potential risk with property damage.
-TfNSW REMM PL13 Monitoring Records is required to carry out vibration monitoring and has IDIAD to was a of voto various implemented buffer zones with various works.
-It should IPIAP terms of reference be noted that this project is not carrying out any tunnelling and dewatering as part of the project.
+TfNSW F REMM PL13 Monitoring Records is required to carry out vibration monitoring and has IPIAP terms of reference implemented buffer zones with various works.
+It should be noted that this project is not carrying out any iPIAP terms of reference tunnelling and dewatering as part of the project.
 In the event that damage occurs to a property as a result of the construction of the project, the damage will be appropriately rectified.
-Any disputes between a property or infrastructure owners regarding damage and rectification will be referred to the Independent Property Impact Assessment Panel for resolution as these works MMNV36 fall under the IPIAP terms of reference.
-Co A E 100 Manitaring Departs VIIVIIVV 30 Any damage resulting from the Project will be rectified by the Proponent at its expense and to the reasonable COA E 106 Monitoring Records requirements of the owner within 3 months of completion Condition Survey Reports of the post-dilapidation surveys or as agreed with the affected owner.
-Aboriginal heri itage MMAH01 Stop work immediately and restrict access if potential COA E157 Unexpected Find Aboriginal cultural heritage is discovered.
-Notify the REMM AH1 Procedure Supervisor and TfNSW.
-TfNSW Unexpected finds procedure Non-Aborigina I heritage
+Any disputes between a property or infrastructure owners regarding damage and rectification will be referred to the Independent Property Impact Assessment Panel for resolution as these works fall under the IPIAP terms of reference.
+MMNV36 Any damage resulting from the Project will be rectified by 0 CoA E108 Monitoring Records the Proponent at its expense and to the reasonable requirements of the owner within 3 months of completion Condition Survey Reports of the post-dilapidation surveys or as agreed with the affected owner.
+Aboriginal he ritage MMAH01 COA E157 Unexpected Find Aboriginal cultural heritage is discovered.
+Notify the REMM AH1 Procedure Supervisor and ItNSW.
+TfNSW Unexpected finds procedure Non-Aborigin al heritage